abdbtech/air_quality_etl/README.md

 ## Overview
-Creating modern ETL pipeline for disparate air quality data streams for future analysis
+Creating a pipeline to injest and analyze OpenAQ historical data

 to do
 download from s3